-Agency: Straightforward Communications Ltd
+Agency Straightforward Communications Ltd.

-Animation and Design: Eugene Constable
+Illustration, Animation and EditingEugene Constable

 01. Storyboard